The credit score CarMax looks for

 What income do I need to finance a car at CarMax?

-CarMax Auto Finance generally looks for verifiable income, commonly around 21,000 dollars or more per year, plus proof through pay stubs or bank statements.
-The exact figure depends on the vehicle price and your existing debt.
+CarMax does not publish a minimum income requirement.
+What its lenders look for is steady, verifiable income, proven through pay stubs or bank statements, that comfortably supports the payment on the vehicle you choose.
 A lower debt-to-income ratio matters more than a high salary alone.

 What should I do if CarMax denies my financing?